TheoRGirard/hughes2d/docs/source/index.rst

 **Hughes2d** is a Python library for approximating the solutions of a macroscopic pedestrian flow model named the Hughes' model.
 The package combines a finite volume scheme for the scalar conservation law and a fast marching algorithm for the Eikonal equation.

 Check out the :doc:`maths` section for a quick introduction to macroscopic pedestrian models and a short bibliography on the subject.
 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the examples (https://github.com/TheoRGirard/hughes2d/tree/main/examples) on the repository for short demonstrations of what this package can achieve.
+Check out the :doc:`reference` for a complete reference of the classes and methods of the package.

 .. note::